surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 7.12.1-rc.1 =
+= 7.12.1 =

-(2020/07/10) Fixed missing submission of form options that are disabled via jQuery.
+(2020/07/10) Fixed missing submission of form options that are disabled dynamically using jQuery.
+Added contextual information about the Google Structured Data Testing Tool being deprecated.

 = 7.12.0 =